R2 Training Programme¶

 - 1.5.
 Therapeutic: Effects of imatinib: shifts of signature profiles and molecular subtypes

 - 1.6.
-Identifying key drivers of CRC: superenhancers controlling gene expression
+(OPTIONAL) Identifying key drivers of CRC: superenhancers controlling gene expression